msped/projectparts/README.md

 Once the add-ons are up and running under the deploy tab I choose GitHub and connected to my repository.
 I choose to enable automatic deploys so that the site will update after each push to master.
 Below this section deploy the project from the master branch and wait for the build to complete.

+You can see the project hosted [here](https://projectparts.herokuapp.com/).

 ### .env / Config Vars

-SECRET_KEY - Random secret key
+SECRET_KEY - Random secret key</br>
-STRIPE_PUBLISHABLE - Pushlishable key provided by stripe.js
+STRIPE_PUBLISHABLE - Pushlishable key provided by stripe.js</br>
-STRIPE_SECRET - Secret Key provided by stripe.js
+STRIPE_SECRET - Secret Key provided by stripe.js</br>
-AWS_ACCESS_KEY_ID - Amazon Web Services Access for using S3 Bucket AWS_SECRET_ACCESS_KEY - Amazon Web Services Secret key.
+AWS_ACCESS_KEY_ID - Amazon Web Services Access for using S3 Bucket</br>
+AWS_SECRET_ACCESS_KEY - Amazon Web Services Secret key.</br>

-For local deployment you will need to use your own e-mail account to send e-mails:
+For local deployment you will need to use your own e-mail account to send e-mails:</br>
-EMAIL_ADDRESS - This will be the email address you will be using to send emails from, in my case a gmail account.
+EMAIL_ADDRESS - This will be the email address you will be using to send emails from, in my case a gmail account.</br>
-EMAIL_PASSWORD - The password associated with the above.
+EMAIL_PASSWORD - The password associated with the above.</br>

-On Heroku the sending of e-mail will be handled with the SendGrid add-on.
+On Heroku the sending of e-mail will be handled with the SendGrid add-on:</br>
-SENDGRID_USERNAME - Provided by SendGrid API
+SENDGRID_USERNAME - Provided by SendGrid API</br>
-SENDGRID_PASSWORD - Provided by SendGrid API
+SENDGRID_PASSWORD - Provided by SendGrid API</br>

 ## Credits